Experience "An Evening with the Painting," Aug. 28

 July 22, 2021

 Join Licensed Battlefield Guide, author and historian Sue Boardman on the Cyclorama platform Saturday, Aug.
 28, 2021, at 5 p.m. for an exclusive "after-hours" program of the Gettysburg Cyclorama at the Gettysburg National Military Park Museum & Visitor Center.
+SOLD OUT

 The Gettysburg Cyclorama, painted in the 1880s by French artist Paul Philippoteaux and a team of artists, is a massive piece measuring 42 feet high and 377 feet long, making the Cyclorama one of the largest, free-standing paintings in North America.
 The painting is a rendition of the famous "Pickett's Charge" on the third day of the Battle of Gettysburg.
 Suspended in-the-round from the ceiling, this massive work of art creates a spectacular 360-degree illusion when viewed from the platform.